delta-one/dell-xps-15-9570-debian-linux/README.md

     Device "DiscreteNvidia"
 EndSection
 ```
-* If you are using TLP, you need to blacklist the discrete NVIDIA-card by adding/uncommenting the following line in `/etc/default/tlp`:
+* If you are using *TLP*, you might need to blacklist the discrete NVIDIA-card by adding/uncommenting the following line in `/etc/default/tlp`:
 ```
 RUNTIME_PM_BLACKLIST="01:00.0"
 ```
-(Double-check the address with `lspci`.)
-* If you are using `powertop`, you might have to disable/blacklist the card there as well.
+Double-check the address with `lspci`.
+Similarly, if you are using *powertop*, you might have to disable/blacklist the card there as well.

 That should enable the card when running a command with `optirun`:
 ```